 If You Were There When They Signed the Constitution provides a background survey of information about the Constitution that would be appropriate for 2nd–4th graders.
 I assign pairs of students to each read a section of the book and they share the information with the class in a “jigsaw” format.

 An illustrated, cartoonish take on the Preamble to the Constitution, David Catrow’s illustrated picture book We the Kids will enliven the heavy text for younger students.
 I find the glossary particularly useful.

 For upper elementary and middle school students, The Amazing Life of Benjamin Franklin provides historical context for the events surrounding the writing of the Constitution.
-Best yet, this beautifully written and illustrated biography is now available as a Storia eBook, which means I can share it with my class on the whiteboard so they won’t miss out on a single illustration.

 For my 3rd graders, it is unrealistic to read and analyze the entire Constitution.
 We stick with the Preamble, and even that feels like a challenge.
 You can view a scan of the actual Constitution at the World Digital Library, download a PDF with the text of the entire Constitution from the Constitution Center, or you can keep it simple, as I do, and just give your kids this copy of the Preamble to mark up.

 As a class, we go through the Preamble line by line, discussing the writers’ intent and rewording the text into a modern “translation.”
 My students feel very grown up to be closely analyzing this primary document — and realizing that they can understand it!